 Nara Grass is becoming a general favourite with many Aussie homeowners.
-In our harsh and salty coasts to our foothills and even our drought-prone central regions, Nara is not only growing, but it’s also thriving!
-And that’s why Australians love Nara Grass: it’s the homegrown turf that’s been developed on our own soil, especially to suit our climate and lifestyles.
+From our harsh and salty coasts to our foothills to our drought-prone central regions, Nara is not only growing but thriving!
+That’s why Australians love Nara Grass: it’s the homegrown turf that’s been developed on our own soil, designed to suit our climate and lifestyles.

 Perhaps the most outstanding feature of Nara Grass is its versatility.
 It does better than buffalo grass in the sun, yet it can tolerate up to 50% shade.
 Drought-tolerant, salt-tolerant, great winter colour, excellent self-repairing qualities and resistance to wear and tear are a few of the features that make it such a good all-rounder.

 Let’s take a closer look at some of the impressive features of Nara Grass:

 Firstly, it’s an Aussie native.
 Many of the common grass varieties on the market are derived from imported species, but not Nara.
-Occurring naturally along the eastern side of our continent, from Tasmania in the south to Queensland in the north, and as far inland as our red centre regions, this grass thrives in nearly every climatic zone!
+Occurring naturally along the eastern side of our continent, this grass thrives in nearly every climatic zone!
+Whether you’re in chilly Tasmania, toasty Queensland or as far inland as our red centre regions, this grass will hold up to the elements.

-We all have busy schedules: family, work, home maintenance, recreation…. there’s never enough time to fit everything in!
-Nara is a very low maintenance turf, which makes it a great option for those of us who don’t have spare time to dedicate to lawn care!
-It does well with a good dose of fertilizer once or twice per year and is known to be less invasive than many other grasses.
+We all have busy schedules.
+Amongst family, work, home maintenance and recreation, there’s never enough time to fit everything in!
+Nara is a very low maintenance turf, which makes it a great option for those of us who don’t have spare time to dedicate to lawn care.
+It does well with a good dose of fertiliser once or twice per year and is known to be less invasive than many other varieties.

 Many areas of Australia are prone to hot, dry summers and some local councils have water restrictions in place for outside usage.
 A water-wise turf such as Nara is a definite advantage in drought-prone areas because a little water goes a long way!